 Award

 This is a professional and an academic qualification.
-On successful completion of this course you’ll receive 15 postgraduate credits, which count towards an MSc in Clinical Optometry.
+On successful completion of this module you’ll receive 15 postgraduate credits, which count towards an MSc in Clinical Optometry.
 This module also counts towards you CET points.

 Once you have completed all parts of the prescribing programme, you will be put onto the specialist register of the General Optical Council (GOC) as an independent prescriber.